Virtual Book Club: Brown Album With Porochista KhakpourVIEW EVENT DETAILS

 This event is co-hosted with The Asian American Writers’ Workshop (AAWW) and is presented in partnership with Asia Society Northern California and Asia Society Southern California.

-Our book club partners include Asia Art Archive in America and Asian American Arts Alliance.
+Our book club partners include Asia Art Archive in America, Asian American Arts Alliance, and Mizna.

 About our host